 Buying and Storing

-Most fresh supermarket blueberries are the cultivated kind, not the wild picked.
+Most fresh supermarket blueberries are the cultivated kind, not wild picked.
 You’re more likely to find the wild variety canned or frozen.
 Blueberries are typically available all summer long, and into September, though you may be able to purchase imported blueberries throughout the year.
 When buying fresh blueberries, look for those that are deep blue with a chalky white “bloom” that is a sign of freshness.
 Preferably buy those that have been refrigerated or kept out of the sun, since heat can destroy their antioxidant power.
 The blueberries should move freely in their container and not be stuck together.
 Avoid mushy berries or those in stained containers.
 Blueberries will last in the refrigerator for 7 to 10 days.
 Make sure to remove any crushed or moldy berries and any unripened fruit, as well as stems, before storing, and don’t wash your berries until you are ready to eat them.
 You can also keep blueberries frozen in a sealed container for up to a year.

 Delicious Ways to